 \section{Conclusions and Future Work}

 We introduced \texttt{TathyaNyaya}, a fact-focused dataset for judgment prediction and explanation within the Indian legal domain, and \texttt{FactLegalLlama}, an instruction-tuned model delivering fact-grounded rationales.
 By emphasizing factual content rather than full judgments, \texttt{TathyaNyaya} aligns more closely with actual legal decision-making scenarios, while \texttt{FactLegalLlama} highlights the value of coupling predictive accuracy with transparent explanations.
 Preprocessing steps such as fact filtering and paraphrasing further enhance model clarity and performance, and domain-specific fine-tuning proves essential for capturing legal subtleties.
-Future work may extend these findings to other jurisdictions, refine fact extraction techniques, integrate, and interpretability frameworks.
-These efforts collectively advance transparent, accessible, and reliable AI-assisted judicial processes.
+Future work may extend these findings to other jurisdictions.